PierreChouteau/DeepLearningWithAudio/utilities/dlwa/README.md

     --sample_rate 16000 \
     --len 64000 \
     --pitch 32
   ```
+  The --step parameter specifies how much to advance in the audio at a time — for example, the step size of 16000 frames used above will advance 1 second at a time, causing 3 seconds of overlap between successive output files.
+Using 64000 would produce non-overlapping files, etc.
 - ```
   ./dlwa.py gansynth make-dataset --dataset_name mydataset --model_name mymodel \
     -- \